Skip to main content

 This single function is the only place a secret value is read; callers put the plaintext straight into a spawned process’s env and nowhere else.
 Fail-closed.
 A wrong, rotated, or lost master key, or a corrupt vault entry, returns null, never a partial plaintext and never a thrown error into a request path.

 The vault is defense in depth, not targeted-attacker-proof.
-It defeats commodity infostealers and the accidental backup, sync, or sharing of the vault file (the ciphertext is useless without the separate master key), but it does not protect against a process running as you.
-Such a process can read the master key from disk or grab the decrypted value from memory or the spawned child’s env.
-No local-key scheme changes that; an OS keychain would not either, since the key still has to reach the child process.
+It defeats commodity infostealers and the accidental backup, sync, or sharing of the vault file (the ciphertext is useless without the separate master key), but it does not protect against a process running as you, which can read the master key from disk or grab the decrypted value from memory or the spawned child’s env.
 The vault holds one value per env-var, server-wide; a multi-key / per-team model is a documented future seam.

 Secrets never reach spawned runtimes